The Emiliani Project Mission Trips to Colombia

 What Does it Cost?

-The 8 day trip to Colombia costs $500 USD per person ($800 USD per couple for a shared room), covers lodging, food, shared transportation and planned activities for the duration of the trip.
+The 8 day trip to Colombia costs $500 USD per person, covers lodging, food, shared transportation and planned activities for the duration of the trip.
 We provide support for you to help raise funds if needed.
 We will establish a crowd-funding campaign for the trip and offer you a customized Ambassador page.
 We also offer a sponsorship packet to help you find sponsors who will pledge funds towards your trip.
 All funds raised are tax deductible.
 Roundtrip airfare is not included but typically runs $400 – $900.
 All money pledged / raised is used to cover trip costs while in Colombia: unused funds are donated directly to the children’s home with whom we work.

 Where is the Trip?